Regular procedure

 An appeal can be made within 15 days from the notification on the applicant of the decision of the International Protection Agency for appeals lodged within regular procedure.[38]
 A recent amendment reduced this deadline to 1 week for appeals lodged against a decision of the IPA withdrawing a refugee status or subsidiary protection (see Withdrawal of Protection).[39]

 The decision of the IPA is issued in English and mentions the deadlines for appeal.
 The IPA generally also provides a document in several languages briefly mentioning the appeal procedure and its deadlines along with a document providing the address and contact of the Tribunal and relevant organisations.
-The appeal is to be lodged in person by the appellant at the IPAT premises in Valetta.
-Appellants are then issued with their identity document (Asylum Seeker Document) which they have to renew at the IPAT every three or six months.
-The IPAT does not accept late appeals under any circumstances.
+The appeal is to be lodged in person by the appellant at the IPAT premises in Valletta.
+Appellants are then issued with their identity document (Asylum-seeker Document) which they have to renew at the IPAT every three or six months.
+The IPAT does not accept late appeals under any circumstances.[40]

 In 2021, 691 appeals were filed before the IPAT.
-This includes 482 “reviews” of applications deemed manifestly unfounded or inadmissible and 283 decisions on the merits.
+This includes 482 ‘reviews’ of applications deemed manifestly unfounded or inadmissible and 283 decisions on the merits.
 No data for 2022 is available.

-Interpreters are not available in the detention centre and only individuals who are fluent in English seem to be able to communicate their intention to appeal to the Detention Services (DS).
+Interpreters are not available in the detention centres and only individuals who are fluent in English seem to be able to communicate their intention to appeal to the Detention Services (DS).
 NGOs visiting the detention centres will take upon themselves to refer the appellant to the IPAT’s registry, the Detention Services (DS) and the Legal Aid Agency, when the appellant requests a legal aid lawyer.
 This requires the NGOs to be aware of the appellant, which is not always the case considering their limited access to detention (see Access to Detention).

 Since the appeal must be lodged in person, the appellant must be brought by the DS to the IPAT’s premises within the prescribed deadline.
 The whole process is characterised by a general state of apathy on the part of DS and the IPAT’s registry since both entities refuse to endorse responsibility for ensuring the appeal is lodged within the deadline.
-NGOs reported that it takes several reminders and calls to finally have appellants brought to the Tribunal to file their appeals.

-For asylum seekers who are in prison, the Correctional Service Agency must be informed instead of DS and while they are reportedly more organised than DS they lack the understanding of the whole asylum procedure and unless a lawyer or an NGO informs them it is likely the appeal will not be filed.
+For asylum-seekers who are in prison, the Correctional Service Agency must be informed instead of DS and while they are reportedly more organised than DS, they lack the understanding of the whole asylum procedure and unless a lawyer or an NGO informs them it is likely the appeal will not be filed.

 Proceedings before the Tribunal